spotlightpa/poor-richard/content/news/2021-05-11-SPLPRIMFAQXX.md

 Democrats and Republicans, meanwhile, have a number of judicial and municipal races to consider.

 Below, Spotlight PA answers some of the most frequently asked questions about voting and what Pennsylvanians will see on their ballot.
-You can learn more by watching our recent live event on the ballot questions and judicial races with WHYY’s Katie Meyer.

-<iframe width="100%" height="800" frameborder="0" marginheight="0" marginwidth="0" allowtransparency="true" src="https://www.crowdcast.io/e/may-primary?navlinks=false&embed=true" style="border: 1px solid #EEE;border-radius:3px" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true" allow="microphone; camera;"></iframe><a ng-href="https://www.crowdcast.io/?utm_source=embed&utm_medium=website&utm_campaign=embed" style="color: #aaa; font-family: 'Helvetica', 'Arial', sans-serif;text-decoration: none;display: block;text-align: center;font-size: 13px;padding: 5px 0">powered by Crowdcast</a>

 ## Can I vote this May?